lando/blog/src/posts/2022-01-28-using-lando-on-github-codespaces.md

 4. Boots up VSCode in browser (should validate whether features finish before this happens)
 5. Continues running `postCreateCommand`/other commands defined in `devcontainer.json`

-On first start, it's possible that you'll see Codespaces executing the `postCreateCommand` in the terminal window.
+On first start, it's possible that you'll probably see Codespaces executing the `postCreateCommand` in the terminal window.
 This command is defined in our demo `devcontainer.json`; it starts Lando, runs composer install, and install drush.

-### Step 4: Run `lando start`

-Once your Codespaces environment is ready, run `lando start` in the provided terminal.

-### Step 5: Visit Your Site
+### Step 4: Visit Your Site

 Once the `postCreateCommand` is done running, you should see a tab called "Ports" with the number "3" after it.
 This means Lando has successfully started and Codespaces has detected three ports that it can forward for your web browsing pleasure!
 The three exposed ports should relate to...